Tornadoes hit Nebraska, Iowa: Severe weather affects numerous states: May 21, 2004

-We (Pete McConnell, Fabian Guerra, Damon Shaw and I)started this Wednesday in Colby, Kansas after chasing Colorado and western KS the day before.
+We (Pete McConnell, Fabian Guerra, Damon Shaw and I)started this Wednesday in Colby, Kansas after observing Colorado and western KS the day before.
 We decided to head to central/northern Nebraska to play the boundary there, stopping at the North Platte library for data on the way.
 Finally parked for a while on the boundary on Highway 91 west of Ericson and observed several weak cumulus struggling to stay alive around 5PM.

 We watched this area for about 30 minutes and started to get discouraged, especially when we saw the cells in western NE on radar looking very impressive.
 We had a discussion about whether or not to bail on our boundary and head for the storms to our west.
 They were 3.5 hours away to our west and we would not intercept until dusk.
 Remembering the classic accounts posted by many storm observers in years past that reiterated time and time again "Stick to your target", we decided to do just that - and hope our boundary wouldn't disappoint.
 Not 5 minutes after we decided to stay, a Cu to our due east began to look solid.
 Little did we know, this tiny cloud would eventually give us a tornado two hours later: